 ‘And that Ricky Hatton,’ said the old man, raising his hand to his head.
 ‘That boy’s sure popular over there, ain’t he?
 I couldn’t believe the support he gets in England.
 You guys love him.
 Floyd loves him, too.
 We all do.’

-Though hardly said with spite, the comment put the out-of-towners in their place and let them know exactly whose house they’d entered.
-Hatton had, of course, been one of Mayweather’s many victims during an incredible unbeaten run, and, like Hatton, the latest addition to the Mayweather household was also British and suspiciously pasty.
+Though hardly said with spite, the comment served to put the out-of-towners in their place and let them know exactly whose house they had entered.
+Hatton, of course, had been one of Mayweather’s many victims during an incredible unbeaten run, and, like Hatton, the latest addition to the Mayweather household was also British and suspiciously pasty.
 Evidently, in the eyes of the locals, this didn’t bode well.

-Yet there was never any hint of trepidation on the face of Groves, never any sense he was wary of stepping on toes or acting out of turn.
-In fact, just moments after having his hands bandaged, he shunned further small talk with the locals and instead climbed inside the main ring – slightly more elevated than the other one – and began shadowboxing as though he’d been training there all his life.
+Yet there was never any hint of trepidation on the soon-to-be-sunburnt face of Groves; never any sense he was wary of stepping on toes or acting out of turn.
+In fact, just moments after having his hands bandaged, he shunned further small talk with the locals and instead climbed inside the main ring – slightly more elevated than the other one – and began shadowboxing as though he had been training there all his life.
 He covered every inch of the canvas, throwing punches, avoiding imaginary counters, and never once second guessed his decision to do so.

-The big bastard in question was an amateur heavyweight, with a physique better suited to body building than boxing, all comically large arms and shoulders, but most definitely a big bastard nonetheless.
-And when he finally gloved up and wailed away on the heavy bag, he left clear indentations following each and every predictable swing.
+The big bastard in question was an amateur heavyweight, with a physique more suited to body building than boxing, all comically large arms and shoulders, but most definitely a big bastard nonetheless.
+And when he finally gloved up and whaled away on the heavy bag, he left clear indentations following each and every predictable swing.

-No amount of muscle could spook Groves, however, and, even when shadowboxing, as he did for a good fifteen minutes, the tourist constantly glanced the way of the heavyweight working the bag.
-He wanted to get to know him, to figure out his tendencies, before hopefully then exposing them in the ring.
+No amount of muscle could spook Groves, however.
+When shadowboxing, for instance, as he did for approximately fifteen minutes, the tourist constantly glanced the way of the heavyweight working the bag.
+He wanted to get to know him and to figure out his tendencies before hopefully then exposing them in the ring.

-The entire gym sensed what was about to happen, too; now and then as the heavyweight abused the bag he’d be interrupted by gym mates, many of whom whispered something in his ear and then pointed at Groves, who had by now finished shadowboxing and was stepping into his groin protector.
-They told him stories of a deluded super-middleweight from England who believed he could hang with the best young talents the gym had to offer.
-Each time they laughed.
+The entire gym sensed what was about to happen, too.
+Now and then, as the heavyweight abused the bag, he would be interrupted by gym mates, many of whom whispered something in his ear and then pointed at Groves, who by now had finished shadowboxing and was stepping into his groin protector.
+They told the heavyweight stories of a deluded super-middleweight from England who believed he could hang with the best young talents the gym had to offer.
+Each time they covered their mouths with hands and laughed.

-Groves, meanwhile, was oblivious to the putdowns and the scathing looks; as well as his groin protector, he had now slipped into a different mindset, one of a hard-nosed, ignorant destroyer.
-He spoke sparingly from that point on and seemed to switch on to the fact he was on the brink of sparring an unknown heavyweight on foreign territory, surrounded by countless Americans who would revel in seeing his oh-so-British demise.
+Groves, as it happened, was oblivious to the put-downs and scathing looks.
+As well as his groin protector, he had now slipped into a different mindset, one of a hard-nosed, ignorant destroyer.
+He spoke sparingly from that point on and seemed to switch on to the fact he was on the brink of sparring an unknown heavyweight on foreign territory, surrounded by woof-woofing Americans who would revel in seeing his oh-so-British demise.